1-2-3 Waste Collection

 Mid Sussex is changing its waste collection service.

-2. Every other week, we’ll collect mixed recycling from your existing blue-lidded wheelie bin.
+- Every second week, we’ll collect mixed recycling from your existing blue-lidded wheelie bin.

-3. Every three weeks we’ll collect general waste collection from your existing black wheelie bin.
+- Every three weeks we’ll collect your rubbish bin from your existing black-lidded wheelie bin.

-Households will receive two new bins for food waste, including a 5-litre caddy for use inside the home and a 23-litre bin for outside that will be emptied during collection.
+You will receive two new bins for food waste, including a small kitchen caddy (5 litre size) for use inside the home and a bin (23 litre size) for outside that will be emptied during collection.

-If you live in a communal building, you will receive a 5-litre caddy for inside use.
+If you live in a building with a communal bin store, you will receive a small caddy for you to use in your kitchen.
 Your building will also receive a 140-litre wheelie bin to go in your bin store for shared use.

-Collection crews will empty the food waste bins on a weekly basis for both general households and communal buildings.
+Collection crews will empty your outdoor food waste bin on a weekly basis for both general households, flats and buildings with communal bins.

 By following the new weekly food waste collection schedule and separating your food waste correctly, you’ll help reduce the amount of food waste in households and reduce greenhouse gas emissions.
 It’s a simple and effective way for you to actively contribute to a cleaner, greener Mid Sussex.